Johneriksson88/ekorren/readme2.md

 - ## About & Contact section

-  - The decision to include the Find us, About and Contact sections into one was for the navbar to have a minimum number of links.
+  The decision to include the Find us, About and Contact sections into one was for the navbar to have a minimum number of links.
 Having only three links decreases cluttering and looks less confusing to the visitor.
-Since the three sections are higly related i saw no problem in collecting them into one section.
+This was also a suggestion from my mentor.
+Since the three sections are highly related i saw no problem in collecting them into one section.
-  - The three sections are vertically stacked on all viewport widths and divided into cards with a rounded edge and a shadow, to have them appear to float on the page.
+  The three sections are vertically stacked on all viewport widths and divided into cards.
+They all share styles with a rounded edge and a shadow, to have them appear to float on the page.
 This way they stick out from the white background and look easier on the eye.

   - ### Find us
     - The Find us header has a map icon from [fontawesome](https://fontawesome.com/) which visually reinforces what the section presents.